What Is Flat Head Syndrome?

 - helps babies strengthen their neck muscles and learn to push up on their arms.
 This helps develop the muscles needed for crawling and sitting up.

-- Hold your baby more often.
-Limit the time your child spends lying on the back or with the head resting against a flat surface (such as in car seats, strollers, swings, bouncy seats, and play yards).
+- Limit time in "containers."
+Limit the time your child spends lying on the back or with the head resting against a flat surface (such as in car seats, strollers, swings, and bouncy seats).
 For instance, if your baby has fallen asleep in a car seat, take your baby out of the seat when you get home rather than leaving your little one snoozing in the seat.
-Pick up and hold your baby often, which will take pressure off the head.

 Most babies with flat head syndrome also have some degree of torticollis.
-So physical therapy and a home exercise program usually are part of treatment.
+So stretches at home and physical therapy usually are part of treatment.
 A physical therapist can teach you exercises to do with your baby involving stretching.
 Most moves involve stretching the neck to the side opposite the tilt.
 In time, the neck muscles will get longer and the neck will straighten itself out.
 The exercises are simple, but must be done correctly.

 Helmets make the head rounder quicker than time and normal growth.
 On average, though, babies who get helmets and those who don't have the same results after a couple years.
 Talk to your doctor about whether a helmet could help your baby.